 - There are a variety of treatment options available for a person to overcome a tramadol addiction

-If you or a loved one are affected by Tramadol addiction, contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help.
+If you or a loved one are affected by Tramadol addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help.

 Food and Drug Administration.
 “Tramadol Prescribing Information.”
 Updated May, 2010.
 Accessed July 26, 2019.